NavarMP/BCACode/README.md

 **Question 1: Customer Table**
 Create a table customer (cust_no varchar (5), cust_name varchar (15), age number, phone varchar (10))
-a. insert 5 records and display it
-b. add new field d_birth with date datatype
-c. create another table cust_phone with fields cust_name and phone from customer table
-d) remove the field age
-e) change the size of the cust_name to 25
-f) delete all the records from the table
-g) rename the table cutomer to cust
-h) drop the table

 **Table Schema: customer**
 (initially)